royasutton/openscad-amu/docs/README.md

       coords="330,84,440,139"/>
 </map>

-As the design part count increases, so does the benefit of using [openscad-amu].
-The *targets* in the above diagram represent design components or part variations.
+As the design size increases, so does the benefit of using [openscad-amu].
 Compiling design targets one-by-one is times consuming and error prone and discourages design optimization and/or exploration.

 > *For larger design projects, the increase in benefit is significant as
 > [openscad-amu] frees designers from mundane dependency and state